the-can-of-soup/pm_threads/docs/Reference.md

 Yields and makes the thread at `INDEX` active.

 If `INDEX` is larger than the normally accepted range, will immediately end the tick.
+If `INDEX` is too small, will yield to the first thread.

 <details>
   <summary>Internal behavior</summary>